Houston Sports Tours

 This tour is four (4) hours.
 It includes touring 2 major league stadiums/parks/arenas and driving to see the other two major league sports venues.
 This tour is only available on Monday through Thursday.
 The Toyota Center can only be included on Tuesday and Thursday.

 This tour is five (5) hours.
-It includes tours of the basketball and hockey stadium, baseball park, and football stadium.
+It includes tours of the basketball stadium, baseball park, and football stadium.
 It is only available on Tuesday and Thursday.

 This tour is six (6) hours.
-It includes tours of 2 major league stadiums/parks/arenas, driving to see the two other sports venues, seeing all of the former stadiums/parks/arenas, going to the sites of the demolished stadiums/parks/arenas, and touring the Houston Sports Association Museum.
+It includes tours of 2 major league stadiums/parks/arenas, driving to see the two other sports venues, seeing all of the former stadiums/parks/arenas, going to the sites of the demolished stadiums/parks/arenas, and going past the site of past the site of the former Houston Buffaloes (Buff) Stadium AKA Busch Stadium for the minor league baseball team, the Buffs, from 1928 to 1961.
 This is available Monday through Thursday.

 The current major league stadiums are: